alexhyer/algo_trading/README.md

 Castille:
 Castille trades reversals detected using delta divergences.
 Unlike alice and boris, castille requires more than just price action to trade.

+With these algos you can run low or high risk depending on the leverage you choose.
+No matter how you use this you bear all financial responsibility.